filamentphp/filament/packages/forms/docs/09-testing.md

 });
 ```

-If you want to go to a specific step, use `goToWizardStep`, the `assertWizardCurrentStepIs` method can ensure you are on the desired step:
+If you want to go to a specific step, use `goToWizardStep`, the `assertWizardCurrentStep` method can ensure you are on the desired step:

 ```php
 use function Pest\Livewire\livewire;